-Dementia is a set of symptoms that include the loss of mental faculties and decreased cognitive function.
-Alzheimer’s is the most common form, affecting the memory, behavior and thinking patterns of 5.4 million Americans, according to the Alzheimer’s Association.
+Dementia is a set of symptoms that includes the loss of mental faculties and decreased cognitive function.
+Alzheimer’s is the most common form of dementia, affecting the memory, behavior, and thinking patterns of 5.4 million Americans, according to the Alzheimer’s Association.

-Alzheimer’s usually begins in patients over 60 years old, with those who develop the symptoms at a younger age classified as having early-onset Alzheimer’s.
+Alzheimer’s usually develops in patients over the age of 60.
+Patients that develop symptoms at a younger age are classified as having early-onset Alzheimer’s.

-Despite the best efforts of researchers, there is still no cure for Alzheimer’s.
-Medication can be prescribed to treat some of the symptoms, such as memory loss, sleep problems and behavioral problems including aggression.
-Many dementia patients get to the point where they need a fulltime caregiver, a role that can be stressful for a family member to take on.
-HealthNow Healthcare can help you look after the patient and make sure they have the best care available through our skilled nursing and therapy services, but we presently do not offer caregiving services.
+There is no cure for Alzheimer’s, but medication can be prescribed to treat some of the symptoms, including memory loss, sleep problems, and behavioral challenges like aggression.
+Many dementia patients require a full time caregiver, a role that can be stressful for a family member to take on.

 HealthNow Home Healthcare provides skilled nursing and therapy services to care for Alzheimer’s and dementia patients.
 We work with physicians to create the best course of care for your loved one.